FasterXML/smile-format-specification/smile-specification.md

     * NOTE: these values are NOT back-referencable, so they do not participate in back-reference resolution (indexes/tables not updated)
 * 0xE8: Binary, 7-bit encoded
     * 2 LSB (0x03): reserved for future use
-    * followed by VInt length indicator, then data in 7/8 encoding (only 7 LSB of each byte used; 8 such bytes are used to encode 7 "raw" bytes)
+    * followed by VInt length indicator, then data in 7/8 encoding (only 7 LSB of each byte used [sign bit always 0]; 8 such bytes are used to encode 7 "raw" bytes)
+	* Due to alignment the last byte may contain fewer than 7 bits: if so, the LSB bits contain data and up to 7 MSB may be left as 0 (the highest bit, sign bit, is always 0).
+	* NOTE: before version 1.0.5, some documentation suggested padding would be for LSB -- this is NOT the case.
 * 0xEC: Shared String reference, long
     * 2 LSB (0x03): used as 2 MSB of index
     * followed by byte used as 8 LSB of index